Last chance to get 8.5% back at grocery stores with Chase Freedom cards — here’s how

 A potentially more lucrative offer for grocery spend

 Since the Freedom grocery offers initially launched a few months ago, Amex has come out with an even more enticing offer for those spending at U.S. supermarkets.
-If you apply for The Platinum Card® from American Express, you’ll earn 75,000 Amex Membership Rewards points after spending $5,000 on purchases in the first six months of account opening.
-Additionally, you’ll earn 10x points at U.S. gas stations and U.S. supermarkets, on up to $15,000 in combined eligible purchases, during your first six months of card membership.
+If you apply for The Platinum Card® from American Express, you’ll earn 100,000 Amex Membership Rewards points after spending $6,000 on purchases in the first six months of account opening.
+Additionally, you’ll earn 10x points on eligible purchases on the Card at restaurants worldwide and when you Shop Small in the U.S., on up to $25,000 in combined purchases, during your first 6 months of Card Membership.

 If you can max out the offer, you could potentially earn 225,000 points through The Platinum Card® from American Express.
 We value Amex points at 1.8 cents each when redeemed for travel, meaning those points would be worth over $4,000!
 Earning 10x Amex points per dollar equates to an 18% return on grocery and gas spend.